drew-abbo/mcfunc_compiler/README.md

 You can link a library directory with the `-l` flag.
 This works the same as the `-i` flag except that files from this directory will only be able to import files that are also inside of the directory.
-Additionally, and source files from outside directories will be able to import from this one.
+Additionally, source files from outside directories will be able to import from this one.
 The `-l` flag is basically `-i` except the directory is isolated until the linking stage of compilation.